2015-2016 Club Guide

 The following steps need to be followed when requesting additional funds:

-- A Funds Request Form must be completed and submitted to Student Affairs by the posted deadline prior to each semester’s ICC Funds Request meeting.
+- A Funds Request Form must be completed and submitted to Student Life by the posted deadline prior to each semester’s ICC Funds Request meeting.

 - A club representative or designated proxy must be present at the ICC funds request meeting for the funds request to be considered.